neilmce/quiz/rounds/science.md

 1. What's next in this sequence?
 0, 1, 1, 2, 3, 5, 8, 13.
 (2 points)
    What is the name of the sequence?
    A: 21.
 The Fibonacci sequence.
-2. What does oviparous mean?
+2. Snakes are oviparous.
+What does this mean?
 (1 point)
    A: Young born in eggs. cf viviparous = young born alive.
 3. In 1957, where did Laika die?
    A; In space, in orbit, on Sputnik 2.
 (1 point)